 - Disorders of mood (e.g., depression, bipolar disorder)

-- Anxiety-related disorders (e.g. phobias, panic attacks, fear of driving or flying)
+- Anxiety-related disorders (e.g. phobias, panic attacks, social anxiety, generalized anxiety)

 - Trauma- and stressor-related disorders (e.g., PTSD, acute stress disorder)